niklasbuschmann/contrast/2truth1lie.md

 ## Your turn!
 I will Guess

-Enter three statements and I'll try to guess which one is a lie.
+Enter three statements and the AI try to guess which one is a lie.

 <div class="input-form">
     <label for="statement1">Statement 1:</label>